All Products

 cat data_pre.log

-Step 3: Build a reference genome index
+Step 3: Build the reference genome index

 sudo vim bwa_index.slurm